 The School of Integrative Biology (SIB) at the University of Illinois at Urbana-Champaign has received a major award from the U.S. Department of Education’s GAANN program to support Ph.D. students in the biological sciences.

-The SIB GAANN Fellowship Committee is now soliciting applications for fellowships for Spring/Summer 2017.
-Deadline for receipt of all application materials including two letters of recommendation is Friday, November 18, 2016.
-The FAFSA for academic year 2016-17 must be filed immediately, as it takes 2-3 weeks to process and we must have this information as close to the deadline as possible.
-Results of the FAFSA are used to determine the student's level of financial need, that is the amount of the stipend granted.
-Be aware that graduate students are considered "independent" and do not need to supply parent information on the FAFSA.
-Only the student's tax and income information for 2015 is used.
-The letters of recommendation should be emailed or delivered directly to Staci Sears in the SIB office.
-GAANN fellows will be announced after the Thanksgiving break.
-Questions should be directed to Stephen R. Downie, GAANN Project Director, at firstname.lastname@example.org.
+The SIB GAANN Fellowship Committee is now soliciting applications for fellowships for the 2017-18 academic year and summer 2018.
+The absolute deadline for receipt of all application materials including two letters of recommendation is Monday, March 27, 2017, 5 PM.
+A FAFSA for 2017-18 financial aid must be filed immediately so that results are available by the deadline date.
+The filing of a FAFSA and analysis by our Office of Student Financial Aid are used to determine the fellow’s demonstrated level of financial need.
+Be aware that graduate students are considered "independent" and do not need to supply parent information on the FAFSA, and for the 2017-18 FAFSA only 2015 income and tax data are used.
+Please pay close attention to the additional application instructions presented below, as they are somewhat detailed and incomplete applications will not be considered.
+All application materials must be emailed or hand delivered directly to Staci Sears in the SIB office.
+GAANN fellowships are awarded competitively, on the basis of both academic merit and financial need.
+Questions should be directed to Stephen R. Downie, GAANN Project Director, firstname.lastname@example.org.

 - U of I receives $1.2 million to support graduate students in biological sciences